Finance and Lending

 With Dynamic Discounting, the cost is based on open invoices with your customers, while factoring price is determined by the credit profile of the customer (debtor’s) portfolio.
 The factor is more concerned with the creditworthiness of the invoiced party than with that of the company from which it purchased the receivable.

-Because banks require complex underwriting on every supplier who uses their programme, only the largest Tier 1 suppliers — generally 20% or less of a supplier base — have access to this form of early payment.
+Because banks require complex underwriting on every supplier who uses their program, only the largest Tier 1 suppliers — generally 20% or less of a supplier base — have access to this form of early payment.

 In addition, the type of factoring you choose can have a significant impact on your balance sheet and your cash flow.
 Factoring providers generally offer two different solutions: non-recourse factoring and recourse factoring.